nino-b/Everything-You-Need-To-Know-About-Git/notes/part-3.md

 - ```git stash pop --index <index>```pop a stash at an index

-### Interactive Rebasing and Squashing
+## Interactive Rebasing and Squashing

+Do it only on private branches.
+Never on public ones!

+### Squashing

-Take many commits and turn it into one commit.
+Take many commits and turn it into singular commit.

 ### Conflicts